JasonYoder2026/Clean-Stream/Design/UseCases.md

 	  - Customer is able to see available machines
 - UC2 - Reload loyalty card
   - Business Requirement: BR1
-  - I think this is one of our use cases because our client wants there to be a loyalty card where the customer can add money to it so they can pay for a wash with their phone.
+  - This is one of our use cases because our client wants there to be a loyalty card where the customer can add money to it so they can pay for a wash with their phone.
 Having this feature allows the customer to not have to worry about having enough money on their actual card or their card being locked because they have it in the app.
 This fits into our clients overall goal of making laundry mats more appealing to people who use technology as well as making it more convenient for customers
   - Actors: Customers
   - Flow:
 	  - Customer opens app